LoadingByte/Nodemapper/README.md

 If you downloaded a binaries package or built your own one, you have several options to run Nodemapper:

-* You can try to execute nodemapper-<version>.jar (e.g. with a double-click).
+* You can try to execute `nodemapper-<version>.jar` (e.g. with a double-click).
 * If that doesn't work, open a command prompt, navigate to the binaries folder and run:

         $ java -jar nodemapper-<version>.jar

-You need the Java JRE for every of those methods.
+You need the Java JRE for each of those methods.
 If you haven't done yet, download it [here](www.java.com/download).

 Usage
 -----